Wormwood(Artemisia spp.)

 Indications

-Amenorrhea, Anemia, Anorexia, Arthritis, Ascaris, Atonic Dyspepsia, Biliary disorders, Chronic Gastritis, Colic, Dysmenorrhea, Enterobius, Flatulence, Indigestion, Inflammatory Bowel Disease, Malabsorption, Nausea, Plaque Psoriasis, Psoriatic Arthritis, Rheumatoid Arthritis, Hyperkalemia
+Amenorrhea, Anemia, Anorexia, Arthritis, Ascaris, Atonic Dyspepsia, Biliary disorders, Chronic Gastritis, Colic, Dysmenorrhea, Enterobius, Flatulence, Gestational Diabetes Mellitus, Hyperkalemia, IgA Nephropathy (Berger's Disease), Indigestion, Inflammatory Bowel Disease (Chrohn's Disease), Malabsorption, Nausea, Plaque Psoriasis, Psoriatic Arthritis, Rheumatoid Arthritis, Sexual Disfuntion

 Cautions According To WebMD